timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 Founder Cat #38|      148.0|2021-09-03 01:58:13|https://opensea.io/assets/0x06012c8cf97bead5deae237070f9587f8e7a266d/38|

 ### Daily ETH volume of assets in a collection
 What is the daily volume of Ether (ETH) for a specific collection?
-Using the example of CryptoKitties, the query below calculates the daily total ETH spent in sales of NFTs in a certain collection:
+Using the example of CryptoKitties, this query
+calculates the daily total ETH spent in sales of NFTs in a certain collection:

 ```sql